Sources pollution in your home

 - Wash bedding in hot (50°C) water and also avoid room furnishings that accumulate dust.

 Vacuuming can increase airborne levels of mite allergens and other biological pollutants.
-Finally, using vacuums with high-efficiency filters may help.
+Therefore, using vacuums with high-efficiency filters may help.